metabrainz/bookbrainz-dev-docs/docs/schema.rst

 Revision parent
 ---------------

-The ‘revision_parent’ table allows us to reconstruct the history of all the edits that have changed an entity, inspect it at any given time, and even revert past edits.
+The ``revision_parent`` table allows us to reconstruct the history of all the edits that have changed an entity, inspect it at any given time, and even revert past edits.
 When a new revision is created, it stores a reference to the previous revision.
 For merge revisions, it will store a reference to the revisions of each entity being merged.